elastest/elastest.io-docs/docs/getting-started/installation.md

 You can then open in your web browser the shown URL to access to ElasTest dashboard.

 To stop ElasTest, press `Ctrl+C` in the shell used to start it.
+You can now try the [Hello world](/getting-started/hello-world) project available by default when launching ElasTest.

 <h2 class="h3 no-border">Recommended system specifications</h2>